A Survey Deemed This Classic Sofa Style Least Popular, But We Aren’t Totally Convinced

 Chesterfield-style sofas, which are characterized by large rolled arms that are the same height as the back and deep button tufting, have a reputation for being traditional.
 When you hear the word, you probably picture a dark leather version in a smoky hotel bar.
-But the bad and the ugly aside, these couches can be cool.
+But the bad and the ugly aside, these couches can be cool under the right circumstances.

 We gathered a few of our favorite modern Chesterfield renditions just to prove this traditional pick won’t be the least favorite for long.